yakovbeder/aap/caac/README.md

 # Configuration as Code (CaC) for Ansible Automation Platform

 This directory contains Ansible playbooks to manage AAP resources using Configuration as Code (CaC) principles.
-The playbook can deploy inventories from exported backup files or manual definitions.
+The playbook automatically deploys inventories and their hosts from exported backup files, or falls back to manual definitions if no exported files are found.

 ## Directory Structure